Do Now

 3. If <80%+of students have the correct answer, model and recheck for understanding

-If the mini-whiteboards suggest a significant number of students have a misunderstanding, then the response needs to be different.
-Again, while it may be tempting to ask students with different answers to explain their thinknig, this takes time and can cause confusion.
+If the mini-whiteboards suggest a significant number of students have a misunderstanding, the response must be different.
+Again, while asking students with different answers to explain their thinking may be tempting, this takes time and can confuse them.

-Then we need to check their understanding.
+Next, we need to check their understanding.
 “Does this make sense?” will not cut it.
-We need a follow-up question, one that assesses the same skill as thre original question, but still requires some thinking.
+We need a follow-up question, one that assesses the same skill as the original question but still requires some thinking.

-So, if our original question asked students to write “seven tenths” as a decimal number, or follow-up question might be to write “three hundredths” as a decimal number.
+So, if our original question asked students to write “seven tenths” as a decimal number, the follow-up question might be to write “three hundredths” as a decimal number.

 Get students to answer these follow-up questions on their mini-whiteboard, doing working out on one side and final answer on the other.